 OSTERIA FIORELLA

 Chef Marc Vetri is a Philadelphia culinary legend who operates a brilliant fine-dining restaurant atop the Palms.
 Osteria Fiorella is more approachable, or as he puts it, “a little bit more red sauce-y.”
-Find lasagna al forno, rigatoni with sausage ragu and bucatini pomodoro, amazing pizzas, and more exotic pasta like Swiss chard tortelli in a sage brown butter sauce.
+You’ll find lasagna al forno, rigatoni with sausage ragu and bucatini pomodoro, amazing pizzas, and more exotic pasta like Swiss chard tortelli in a sage brown butter sauce.
 His devotion to quality ingredients and pristine execution, however, is consistent among all his restaurants.
 Red Rock Resort, 11011 W. Charleston Blvd.; 702.797.7777. redrockresort.com. $$

 BBQ MEXICANA